nuscien/trivial/Console/README.md

     // You can define the column count for the list. col.Column = 5;

-    // You can define the maxinum rows to displayed.
+    // You can define the maximum rows to displayed.
     // A paging will be displayed if the count of the list is greater than it. col.MaxRow = 10;